DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 C3 spontaneously converts to C3a and C3b.

-The C3b–Bb complex does 2 things:
+The C3b–Bb complex does two things.

 A lectin is a protein that binds sugars such as mannose.

-The mannose-binding lectin pathway involves 2 proteins:
+The mannose-binding lectin pathway involves two proteins:

 MBL binds mannose on the surface of bacteria, which causes a conformation change in the structure of MBL that allows MASP to cleave C2 into C2a and C2b, and to cleave C4 into C4a and C4b .